Zzay-zay/Engineering-Up-Portfolio-Template/index.md

 ![Releavent name](https://i.imgur.com/kyty37z.jpeg)

 # Final milestone
-My Final Milestone, i've come a long way from where i have started 4 weeks ago and i have added some stuff to it. origanaly i only programe dmy robot to be able so recieved infer red messages to be able to move by a ir remote pointing to the ardunio.
+My Final Milestone, i've come a long way from where i have started 4 weeks ago and i have added some stuff to it. origanaly i only program my robot to be able so recieved infer red signals to be able to move by a ir remote pointing to the ardunio.
 Then gives signals to the breadboard and the senor.
+Also with my final milestone i wanted a buzzer to get signals to progam its self then wthin a 30-14cm distance it would beap but within in a 12-3cm distance it would have a faster rate of beaping.

 # First Milestone
 My first milestone was being able to first build the Adruino car, then, be able to code using Arduino IDE allowing the car to move.
 I also have enough knowledge to be able to talk about in detail what the Arduino Uno microcontroller is and how an H-Bridge works.